digitalcytometry/cytospace/README.md

 <br>

 ## Running CytoSPACE
 After activating the `cytospace` conda environment via `conda activate cytospace`, CytoSPACE can be called from the command line from any folder using `cytospace`.
-Examples on how to run CytoSPACE are provided in the section "Example datasets for running CytoSPACE" below.
+Examples on how to run CytoSPACE are provided in the section "Example datasets for running CytoSPACE" below. __Please run CytoSPACE directly inside the installed CytoSPACE directory.
+Currently, this ensures that CytoSPACE can locate the required scripts.__

 A typical CytoSPACE run with default settings would look like this:
  ```bash